Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Looking at the maximum time in days below previous high water mark of 1223 days in the last 5 years of Vanguard Extended Duration Treasury ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Vanguard Extended Duration Treasury ETF is 1196 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

-• During the last 3 years, the maximum days under water is 750 days, which is greater, thus worse than the value of 375 days from the benchmark.
+• During the last 3 years, the maximum days below previous high is 695 days, which is higher, thus worse than the value of 199 days from the benchmark.

 AveDuration: